JChafin87/BaseballStatFinder/README.md

 ---
 ###MasterCurrent
 ---
-There is some data in this file that isn't accessed in this application.
+There is some data in this file that isn't accessed by this application.
 It is retained in case it is implemented at a later date.

 | Attribute | Description|
 | ------------- |:-------------:|